jacob-zietek/jacob-zietek.github.io/_posts/2022-02-17-how-do-i-start-working-out.md

   - On a lean bulk (maintenance calories + (300 to 400) calories) you should gain 1 lb a week
   - On a lean cut (maintenance calories - 500 calories) you should lose 1 lb a week
   - Weight should be averaged throughout a week, measure at the same time every day
+  - Weight can often fluctuate for reasons outside of your control
+    - Water intake, sodium intake, how big of a dinner you had last night, creatine cycles all effect your weight
+    - Looking at yourself and taking muscle measurements tends to be a better way to track progress, but weight will give you concrete numbers
+    - Don't get too crazy about the number as long as you hit your goals
 - Drink water :droplet:
   - Most of the time when you're feeling weird about eating (whether you're trying to or trying not to) you're just thirsty
   - Try to drink about 4-5L a day (especially when supplementing with creatine)